Infineon-X/multi-face-rec/README.md

 # Welcome to infineon project

+venv is must, and install all the libraries in requirements.txt

 give your training data to training folder

 run train.py, wait till get your .pkl model